Skip to main content

 This localized production allows the hair follicle to respond directly to both systemic cortisol and local stressors, creating a feedback loop that influences its own growth cycle.

-Research has demonstrated that elevated cortisol, whether systemic or locally produced, exerts its inhibitory effect on hair (HFSCs) primarily by acting on the dermal papilla (DP) cells.
+Research has demonstrated that elevated cortisol, whether systemic or locally produced, exerts its inhibitory effect on hair follicle stem cells (HFSCs) primarily by acting on the dermal papilla (DP) cells.
 The dermal papilla, a cluster of mesenchymal cells at the base of the hair follicle, plays a critical inductive role in hair growth and cycling.

 Cortisol signaling through receptors on DP cells suppresses the secretion of Growth Arrest Specific 6 (GAS6).
 GAS6 is a crucial signaling molecule that activates HFSCs, prompting them to exit their quiescent state and enter the anagen (growth) phase.
 When GAS6 levels are suppressed, HFSCs remain in an extended telogen (resting) phase, leading to a reduction in hair shaft production and increased shedding.